ysBach/iau2022fm8/docs/instructions_to_chairs.md

-# Request to Chairperson
+# Chairperson
+* All of the Chairpersons are remote.
+* There will be a **Co-Chairperson at the meeting room in BEXCO** to support you.
+* Please organize the session in a quiet environment with a good network environment.

 ## Before the presentation
-1. The Chairpersons are all remote.
-Note that there will be a **Co-Chairperson at the meeting room in BEXCO** to support the Chairperson.
-Please organize the session in a quiet environment with a good network environment.
-2. Please be well aware of the **time allocation** of each speaker (presentation and Q&A session) in advance.
-It is different from person to person.
-Having a clock in your hand would be nice to keep time punctual.
+1. Please be well aware of the **time allocation** of each speaker (presentation & Q&A session) in advance.
+    - Presentation times are different from person to person.
+You may use the following links:
-    - [Timekeeper for 12min + 3min cases](https://maruta.github.io/timekeeper/#t1=10:00&t2=12:00&t3=15:00&m=12%20min%20TALK%20%2B%203%20min%20Q%26amp%3BA) (default alarm at 10min, 12min, 15min)
+    - [⏱ Timekeeper for 12min + 3min cases](https://maruta.github.io/timekeeper/#t1=10:00&t2=12:00&t3=15:00&m=12%20min%20TALK%20%2B%203%20min%20Q%26amp%3BA) (default alarm at 10min, 12min, 15min)
-    - [Timekeeper for 11min + 2min cases](https://maruta.github.io/timekeeper/#t1=9:00&t2=11:00&t3=13:00&m=11%20min%20TALK%20%2B%202%20min%20Q%26amp%3BA) (default alarm at 9min, 11min, 13min)
+    - [⏱ Timekeeper for 11min + 2min cases](https://maruta.github.io/timekeeper/#t1=9:00&t2=11:00&t3=13:00&m=11%20min%20TALK%20%2B%202%20min%20Q%26amp%3BA) (default alarm at 9min, 11min, 13min)
-3. Please remind all remote audiences on zoom to **mute their microphones** except for the speaker.
+4. Please remind all remote audiences on zoom to **🔇mute their microphones** except for the speaker.
-4. When a presentation time comes, please **call out the title and the speaker's name**.
+5. When a presentation time comes, please **call out the title and the speaker's name**.
 And then
-    1. remote presentation: ask to **share their screen** via zoom function, or
+    1. remote presentation: ask to **share their screen🖥** from zoom
     1. in-person presentation: **request LOCs to set up the computer**.

-5. If the zoom share by the remote speaker does not work, ask the LOCs to switch to a presentation using a local backup file.
+⚠️ If the remote speaker cannot share the screen, let LOCs to switch to a presentation using a **local backup file**.

 ## During the presentation
-1. Pay attention if the zoom participants **mute their microphone**.
+1. Pay attention if the zoom participants **🔇mute their microphone**.

 ## After the presentation
 1. Encourage the participants to ask questions and comments, asking the online participants to use the "raise hand" function.
 Please also ask Co-Chairperson if there are any questions from in-person participants in the meeting room.